 Make sure your plan answers every relevant question that you could possibly imagine from your business partners, spouse, and potential investors.
 That means skip the jargon and include explanations and examples.
 A plan that generates more questions than it answers is not a good plan.

-Finally, hone the result into a professional document.
+Finally, polish the result into a professional document.
 Remember that you only get one chance to make a great first impression.
 Make sure it has a cover page, table of contents, headings, page numbers, and is organized logically.